Actify

 Staff lounge setup + meeting mention

-Put a physical board (corkboard, whiteboard, or butcher paper) in the staff lounge with a stack of sticky notes and a marker.
+Put a corkboard or whiteboard in the staff lounge with sticky notes and a marker.
 Label it 'Shout-Outs.'
-Mention it briefly at the staff meeting: 'If you see a colleague doing something great this week, leave a note on the board in the lounge.'
-That's it.
+Mention it once at the meeting: 'If a colleague did something great this week, leave a note in the lounge.'
 Don't over-explain.
-The board will start slow — 2-3 notes the first week — and grow as it becomes part of the culture.
+It starts slow and grows as it becomes part of the culture.

 Staff meeting announcement

-Quick heads up: there's a new board in the staff lounge called 'Shout-Outs.'
-If a colleague made your week better — covered a class, shared a resource, helped a student you sent their way — leave a note.
-Signed or anonymous, up to you.
+Quick heads up — there's a new board in the staff lounge: 'Shout-Outs.'
+If a colleague covered your class, shared a resource, helped a student you sent their way — leave a note.
+Signed or anonymous, your call.
 I've already put one up for [Name].

 Seed the board with 3-4 notes before announcing it.
 An empty board feels awkward.
 A board with a few notes feels like an invitation.